 My story continues in a remote part of Arizona, not far from the Mexico border, in the search for Mearn's Quail.
 My friend, Wally, and I were hunting a hilly, rock strewn area with grass and oaks.
 The preferred habitat of the Mearn's.
 My pager (Garmin Alpha) alerted me to my dog, Ruby, pointing a covey about 150 yds away, slightly to the left.
 As luck would have it, just across a tight, new barbed wire fence.
 Normally, I approach fences in a deliberate manner, searching for low spots, gates, broken top strands, etc. When a dog is pointed on the other side, my thought processes go from thoughtful and deliberate to "get your butt over there!"
 I approached the fence, pushed down on the top wire, and swung my left foot over the top.
 At that point, my shoelace caught the wire as my boot crossed over.
 I was hung up half-way across!
 Attempting to extricate myself, I pulled my boot back over hoping the shoelace would unhook.
 (All the while, checking my Alpha to make sure Ruby was still pointed.) the shoelace was stuck fast, wrapped around the barbed wire strand.
 The situation was this: I was standing on one leg, holding a shotgun in my left hand, barbed wire fence in my right hand, with my left leg affixed to the fence.
 And, I began to fall backwards.......

-We never did find the birds, after I managed to cross the fence on the second attempt.
-And, much more to my chagrin, my fence crossing abilities were no longer a subject of speculation, but a matter of record.
+After I managed to cross the fence on the second attempt, we failed to find the birds, And, much more to my chagrin, my fence crossing abilities were no longer a subject of speculation, but a matter of record.

 Dang, my back hurt.
 I hate fences.